useit-consulting/alt-text-slack-bot/README.md

 - Alt text suggestions are generated in Swedish and are formatted as copyable code blocks in the message.
 - If the alt text generation API fails or the API key is not set, the bot will still send reminders without suggestions.
 - To exclude specific users from receiving reminders, set the `EXCLUDED_USER_IDS` environment variable with a comma-separated list of user IDs.
+- The bot uses Netlify Background Functions to prevent duplicate messages by responding to Slack immediately.